Professional edition active

 View Patient Education

-Lymphocytic interstitial pneumonia (LIP) is lymphocytic infiltration of the alveolar interstitium and air spaces.
+Lymphoid interstitial pneumonia (LIP) is lymphocytic infiltration of the alveolar interstitium and air spaces.
 The cause is unknown.
 Symptoms and signs are cough, progressive dyspnea, and crackles.
 Diagnosis is based on history, physical examination, imaging tests, and lung biopsy.
-Treatment is with corticosteroids, cytotoxic drugs, or both, although efficacy is unknown.
+Treatment is with glucocorticoids and/or cytotoxic drugs.
 Prognosis is largely unknown and limited to case-series.

-LIP is the most common cause of pulmonary disease after Pneumocystis infection in HIV-positive children and is the AIDS-defining illness in up to one half of HIV-positive children.
-LIP affects < 1% of adults with or without HIV infection.
+Lymphoid interstitial pneumonia is the most common cause of pulmonary disease after Pneumocystis infection in HIV-positive children and is the late stage HIV infection-defining illness in up to one-half of HIV-positive children.
+Lymphoid interstitial pneumonia affects < 1% of adults with or without HIV infection.
 Women and girls are affected more commonly.

 The cause is postulated to be an autoimmune disease or a nonspecific response to infection with Epstein-Barr virus, HIV, or other viruses.
 Evidence of an autoimmune etiology includes its frequent association with Sjögren syndrome and other disorders (eg, systemic lupus erythematosus, rheumatoid arthritis, Hashimoto thyroiditis).

-Evidence of an indirect viral etiology includes frequent association with immunodeficient states (HIV/AIDS, combined variable immunodeficiency, agammaglobulinemia) and findings of Epstein-Barr virus DNA and HIV RNA in lung tissue of patients with LIP.
-According to this theory, LIP is an extreme manifestation of the normal ability of lymphoid tissue in the lung to respond to inhaled and circulating antigens.
+Evidence of an indirect viral etiology includes frequent association with immunodeficient states (HIV, combined variable immunodeficiency, agammaglobulinemia) and findings of Epstein-Barr virus DNA and HIV RNA in lung tissue of patients with lymphoid interstitial pneumonia.
+According to this theory, lymphoid interstitial pneumonia is an extreme manifestation of the normal ability of lymphoid tissue in the lung to respond to inhaled and circulating antigens.

-In adults, lymphocytic interstitial pneumonia causes progressive dyspnea and cough.
-These manifestations progress over months or, in some cases, years and appear at a mean age of 54.
-Weight loss, fever, arthralgias, and night sweats occur but are less common.
+In adults, lymphoid interstitial pneumonia typically causes progressive dyspnea and cough.
+These manifestations progress over months or, in some cases, years and appear at a mean age of 47 years (1).
+Weight loss, fever, arthralgias, pleuritic chest pain, and night sweats occur but are less common.

 Examination may reveal crackles.
-Findings such as hepatosplenomegaly, arthritis, and lymphadenopathy are uncommon and suggest an accompanying or alternative diagnosis.
+Findings such as hepatosplenomegaly, arthritis, and lymphadenopathy are uncommon and suggest an accompanying or alternative diagnosis (eg, lymphoma).

 • High-resolution CT (HRCT)